jrijul1201/Store-Monitoring-System/README.md

 ### Configuration

-Before running the application, make sure to configure your `config.env` file with the appropriate settings.
+Before running the application, make sure to configure your `.env` file with the appropriate settings.
 Adjust the values according to your environment.

 ### Triggering a Report